NEST Frontier / Rebrand Live

 Partners and sponsors behind the opening cycle

-Founding supportNEST Frontier is being supported by schools, mentors, organizations, and sponsors who want the opening cycle to operate at a higher level of seriousness.
-These partnerships are not ornamental.
-They fund builds, events, editorial work, and the conditions required for the first release to become durable.
+Founding supportNEST Frontier is backed by schools, mentors, organizations, and sponsors who want the opening cycle to operate at a higher level of seriousness.

 Institutional Sponsor